-The impact is assessed to be of small intensity, local or regional extent and medium to long-term duration.
+The impact is assessed to be of small intensity, local or regional extent and medium or long-term duration.
 The overall impact on marine mammals from underwater noise from seismic is assessed to be of moderate negative significance.

-If mitigating measures (section 8.1) are implemented such as soft start, the impact to marine mammals from seismic surveys can be alleviated.
+If mitigating measures (section 8.1) are implemented, the impact to marine mammals from seismic surveys can be alleviated.

-Underwater noise from drilling and pile driving
+Underwater noise from drilling and new structures